QusayUdaipurwala/Module-10/README.md

 * Wikipedia page titled “List of Falcon 9 and Falcon Heavy Launches.”
 * The dataset containes attributes that are:

-    FlightNumber: Indicates the continuous launch attempts./n
+    FlightNumber: Indicates the continuous launch attempts.

     Date: The date at which the launch was scheduled.

     BoosterVersion: The Booster Version of the Rocket that was launched.

     PayloadMass: The payload mass of the rocket that was launched.

     Orbit: The orbit that the rocket was launched to.

-    LaunchSite: The launch site of the rocket.
+    LaunchSite: The launch site of the rocket

     Outcome: The outcome of the launch.

     Flights: Binary variable that indicates the successful launch of the rocket.

     GridFins: Binary variable that indicates the presence or absence of grid fins.

     Reused: Boolean variable that indicates whether the rocket was reused.

     Legs: Boolean variable indicating the presence or absence of Legs in the rocket.

     LandingPad: Informing that does the rocket had a landing pad or not.

     ReusedCount: Indicating the amount of times a rocket has been reused.

     Serial: Gives information about the Serial number given to each rocket.

     Longitude: Provides information related to the longitude.

     Latitude: Provides information related to the latitude.

     Class: The target variable that is to be predicted.
 Its a Binary variable that indicates whether the rocket landed successfully or not.
 ## Methodology
 + ### Data Collection: